Simularia/simulariatools/README.md

 <img src="man/figures/README-unnamed-chunk-7-1.png" width="80%" height="80%" />

-In order to save to file the last plot, you can directly use the **ggplot2** function `ggsave()`:
+In order to save the last plot to file, you can directly use the **ggplot2** function `ggsave()`:

 ``` r